-Build Apache Spark machine learning applications on Azure HDInsight
+Tutorial: Build an Apache Spark machine learning application in Azure HDInsight

-MLlib is Spark’s scalable machine learning library consisting of common learning algorithms and utilities, including classification, regression, clustering, collaborative filtering, dimensionality reduction, as well as underlying optimization primitives.
+MLlib is Spark's adaptable machine learning library consisting of common learning algorithms and utilities.
+(Classification, regression, clustering, collaborative filtering, and dimensionality reduction.
+Also, underlying optimization primitives.)

-- An Apache Spark cluster on HDInsight.
-For instructions, see Create Apache Spark clusters in Azure HDInsight.
+An Apache Spark cluster on HDInsight.
+See Create an Apache Spark cluster.

 Understand the data set

-The following data shows the target temperature and the actual temperature of some buildings that have HVAC systems installed.
+\HdiSamples\HdiSamples\SensorSampleData\hvac.
+The data shows the target temperature and the actual temperature of some buildings that have HVAC systems installed.
 The System column represents the system ID and the SystemAge column represents the number of years the HVAC system has been in place at the building.
-You use the data in this tutorial to predict whether a building will be hotter or colder based on the target temperature, given a system ID and system age.
+You can predict whether a building will be hotter or colder based on the target temperature, given system ID, and system age.

-In this application, you use a Spark ML pipeline to perform a document classification.
-ML Pipelines provide a uniform set of high-level APIs built on top of DataFrames that help users create and tune practical machine learning pipelines.
+This application uses a Spark ML pipeline to do a document classification.
+ML Pipelines provide a uniform set of high-level APIs built on top of DataFrames.
+The DataFrames help users create and tune practical machine learning pipelines.
 In the pipeline, you split the document into words, convert the words into a numerical feature vector, and finally build a prediction model using the feature vectors and labels.
-Perform the following steps to create the application.
+Do the following steps to create the application.

-- Create a Jupyter notebook using the PySpark kernel.
-For the instructions, see Create a Jupyter notebook.
+Create a Jupyter notebook using the PySpark kernel.
+For the instructions, see Create a Jupyter notebook file.